Special offer

 Part-time vs. full-time employee classification

-• The Fair Labor Standards Act: The FLSA states that any nonexempt employees who work more than 40 hours per week work full-time hours and are entitled to overtime pay for any time they work over 40 hours.
+• The Fair Labor Standards Act (FLSA): The FLSA states that any nonexempt employee who works more than 40 hours per week is entitled to overtime pay.

 How does overtime exemption influence employment classification?

-Exempt employees can technically be considered full-time or part-time workers, but they generally work full-time hours.
-By contrast, employees who aren’t exempt under the FLSA are eligible for time-and-a-half pay for every hour they work over 40 hours per week.
-These workers always get overtime pay, regardless of the employer’s definition of part-time vs. full-time.
+Exempt employees can technically be classified as full-time or part-time, but they generally work full-time hours.
+Employees who aren’t exempt under the FLSA are eligible for time-and-a-half pay for every hour they work over 40 hours per week.
+These workers are entitled to overtime pay under the FLSA, regardless of the employer’s definition of part-time vs. full-time.

 Insurance for part-time vs. full-time employees